Storm Preparedness for Pets

 In general, you need to be aware of the environment you are bringing your pet into.
 Taking a pet onto public transportation, especially in the wake of a storm or evacuation, will prove to be extremely stressful to the pet and, ultimately, to you and those around you.
 Keep your pet’s interests in mind as well.
 For another example, a large dog may not feel comfortable staying with a friend who lives in a 4th-floor apartment with no immediate access to a yard or wide-open space.

-An in-depth guide for pet safety in the case of emergencies can be found here.
+Books about for pet safety in the case of emergencies can be found here.
 Remember that in the case of a storm, your pet will be confused and afraid.
 Be sure to console them and keep them calm through the entire process.
 They are sure to be thankful!

 Guest Writer Bio: Tucker Berardi is a journalist major at Florida Atlantic University who loves to hike and drink coffee.
-While journalism is his main pursuit, he also blogs for Budsies.com, a custom stuffed animal site.
+While journalism is his main pursuit, he also blogs for Budsies.com, a custom stuffed animals site.